Rothamsted/agri-schemas/doc/patents/README.md

 In this folder, you find a provisional first draft to describe patents and link them to relevant life science entities, such as genes.

 This comes from some work we're doing in KnetMiner and everything should be considered in very experimental state.
+This is a [raw file we used as example](patent-data-example.csv).

 ## How to go from RDF to Labelled Property Graphs